Time Perspectives: Long-term Benefits from the Culture – Audience Relationship

-An Intercultura Consult project with the financial support of the National "Culture" Fund, Bulgaria.
+An Intercultura Consult project realised with the support of the National "Culture" Fund, Bulgaria, in partnership with eight organizations and a team of local and international experts.

-"Time Perspectives" is a micro-incubation project directed at improving the audience interaction for a selected group of cultural organisations working in smaller settlements in Bulgaria.
-These organisations are seen as an important driver of local development in their communities.
-They are exploring creative collaborations beyond current practices in order to establish a lasting connection with their audience - on site and online.
+"Time Perspectives" was the second micro-incubation project of ICC directed at improving the audience interaction for a selected group of cultural organisations.
+It involved two museums and two cultural community centres, working in smaller settlements in Bulgaria.
+These organisations are an important driver of local development in their communities and eager to explore creative collaborations beyond current practices in order to establish a lasting connection with their audience - on site and online.

-We presented the results of the project at the international conference "Craft Work, Design, Creativity: Between Tradition and Contemporaneity"
+The project results were presented in the internal conference "Craft Work, Design, Creativity: Between Tradition and Contemporaneity"

-March - June 2022 - New cultural offers and novel approaches connecting the audiences
+March - June 2022 - New cultural offers and novel approaches connecting with the audiences

-The four cultural organizations - partners in the project, created new offers for their target audiences and developed tailored approaches to promote new activities.
+The four cultural organizations created new offers for their target audiences and developed tailored approaches to promote new activities.

-Improved communication strategy – Natural History Museum in the village of Cherni Osam
+Improved communication strategy – Natural Science Museum in the village of Cherni Osam

-The museum recognized as a need the development of its digital communication channels.
+The museum recognized the need to improve its digital communication channels.
 The team developed a strategy for communicating the series of events celebrating Ranger’s Days.
-Within the project, the museum had the opportunity to temporarily hire a communications professional, who developed a digital communication strategy for the event.
-Subsequently, the museum was able to hire the specialist as part of its permanent team and continues to improve its strategy for communication in the digital environment.
+Within the project, the museum engaged a communications professional and later decided to hire this specialist as part of its permanent team.
+It continues to improve the strategy for communication in the digital environment.

 Intangible heritage, slow tourism and design – Chitalishte „Prosveta – 1881“ in the village of Kostenets

 The chitalishte (community center) worked in partnership with a designer and a travel agency.
-With the assistance of a designer, a modern interpretation of the traditional graphic elements of Kostenets decorated eggs was created.
-In partnership with a travel agency, the community center attracted visits from tourists in the village and the region.
-Residents and visitors of the village were acquainted with the Easter tradition of the village of Kostenets in a rich offer including: a workshop on decorating eggs, an exhibition, a bazaar and a concert.
+They created a modern interpretation of the traditional graphic elements of Kostenets decorated eggs.
+Residents, tourists and visitors of the village were acquainted with the Easter tradition of the village of Kostenets in a rich offer including: a workshop on decorating eggs, an exhibition, a bazaar and a concert.

-Volunteering: a value-added connection for local youth – museum „House of humor and satire”, Gabrovo
+Volunteering: a value-added cultural experience for local youth – Museum of humor and satire, Gabrovo

 The museum started a volunteering program for young people aged 14 - 29.
 A core of 15 young people are already active participants in the program.
-They assist the museum in diverse activities: logistics, coverage of events, welcoming guests and visitors, etc. Over 30 young people took part in volunteer taining workshops: on photography, video content creation and environmental awareness.
-The volunteer program offers a precious opportunity to improve the museum’s connection with young people while for the young participants it brings a change to experience the cultural institution as an insider.
+They assist the museum in diverse activities: logistics, coverage of events, welcoming guests and visitors, etc. Over 30 young people took part in volunteer training workshops: on photography, video content creation and environmental awareness.
+The program is a precious opportunity to improve the museum’s connection with young people and bring youth a chance to become a cultural institution insider.

 Renewing interest in traditional textile – Chitalishte „Elin Pelin – 1896“, Elin Pelin

 The chitalishte (community center) recognized the need of increasing the interest in its museum collection, which includes objects related to traditional textile processing.
-To promote the collection, the community center made promotional videos and organised a workshop for children and youth who could learn an old craft of decorative wool objects used by designers today.
+To promote the collection, the community center created promotional videos and organised a workshop for children and youth who could learn a traditional craft of decorative wool objects used by designers today.

-In February, our partners started the phase of active creation of new cultural proposals.
-As part of the process, they met with curator Victoria Draganova, who suggested suitable artistic dimensions and creative collaborations according to the needs of each organization.
+In February 2022, our partners began active creation of new cultural proposals.
+As part of the process, they met with curator Victoria Draganova, who offered suitable artistic and creative collaborations to meet the needs of each organization.

 In the months from November 2021 to February 2022, partners and experts worked hard to define the new cultural proposals for clearly defined target audiences.
 In our work so far, we have analyzed the strengths and weaknesses of each partner, as well as the conditions and challenges that their environment offers.
 One of the results of this analysis can be seen in the organizational presentations created by Lidiya Peycheva (in Bulgarian).